paul-schaaf/blog/blog/_posts/2021-01-14-programming-on-solana-an-introduction.md

 Let's now look at the different execution paths our program may take by zooming out and sketching the program flow for our escrow program.

 Remember we have two parties _Alice_ and _Bob_ which means there are two `system_program` accounts.
 Because _Alice_ and _Bob_ want to transfer tokens, we'll make use of - you guessed it! - the `token program`.
 In the token program, to hold a token, you need a token account.
-Both _Alice_ and _Bob_ need an account for each token (which we'll call token X and token Y), so we get 4 more accounts.
-Since escrow creation and the trade won't happen inside a single transaction, it's probably a good idea to have another account to save some escrow data (it will e.g. store how much of token Y wants in exchange for her token X, but we'll get to that later!).
+Both _Alice_ and _Bob_ need an account for each token.
+So we get 4 more accounts.
+I'll call our tokens X and token Y, Alice gets an X and a Y account and so does Bob.
+(Our own tokens are X and Y but this escrow will work for any tokens on solana, like [USDC](https://www.coingecko.com/en/coins/usd-coin) and [SRM](https://www.coingecko.com/en/coins/serum)).
+Since escrow creation and the trade won't happen inside a single transaction, it's probably a good idea to have another account to save some escrow data (it will e.g. store how much of token Y Alice wants in exchange for her token X, but we'll get to that later!).
 Note that this account is created for each exchange.
 For now, our world looks like this:

 <div class="zoom-image">